 The body is the world conscious part of us.

-It is our soul (us) and spirit (from God) that God saves and he does this by renewing the spirit inside our soul by joining us with his Spirit.
+It is our soul that God saves and his spirit he can take back at death.
+But God connects our spirit with his Spirit when we are born again.
 We are eventually given a spirtual body to make us complete.

 The Spirit itself beareth witness with our spirit, that we are the children of God:

 And my soul shall be joyful in the LORD: it shall rejoice in his salvation.

 For the word of God is quick, and powerful, and sharper than any twoedged sword, piercing even to the dividing asunder of soul and spirit, and of the joints and marrow, and is a discerner of the thoughts and intents of the heart.